OsinduV/LumaX-Home_Automation_System/README.md

 ## Overview

-**LumaX** is a scalable and efficient home automation system that allows users to control the lighting and monitor the temperature of their rooms through an intuitive web-based dashboard.
-The system integrates a variety of technologies to provide real-time control and monitoring, making it ideal for both home and industrial-level automation.
+**LumaX** is a scalable and efficient home automation system that allows users to control the lighting and monitor the temperature of their rooms through a web-based dashboard.
+The system integrates a variety of technologies to provide real-time control and monitoring.

 ## Features